FedorFadeev/falloutpnp/README.md

 It features a complete SPECIAL system and has several races of characters including humans, ghouls, super mutants, half mutants, deathclaws, dogs and robots.
 It contains a large variety of weapons and armor from both the Fallout universe and Fallout predecessor, Wasteland.

+This project attempts to simplify character creationg and play by auto-calculating

 ## Changelog And Roadmap

 > ⚠️ This project is unfinished and may update with breaking changes.